DuLabcoder/HSC-division/README.md

 <br>

-# Calculation of Fluorescent Intensity of Daughter Cells
+# Calculation of Fluorescence Intensity of Daughter Cells
 After converting the images to 8-bit TIFF format, you can calculate the fluorescent intensity of two daughter cells using the `FluoInt.ipynb` notebook.

 <br>